shomali11/theater/README.md

 ```

 *I could have left the values in the JSON response in its raw values
-but I opted to reuse the same date and time string formatting for readability*
+but I opted to reuse the same date and time string formatting for readability purposes*

-Finally `test`, is where all the tests exist.
+Finally the `test`, is where all the tests exist.
 Given the rewrite of the entire app,
 the tests were rewritten completely too.

-The tests are consistent, with predictable inputs and outputs along with a high code coverage *(100% for `dao` and `services` )*
+The tests are consistent, with predictable inputs and outputs along with a high code coverage
+*(100% for `dao` and `services` )*

 You are welcome to check out the various tests, but the `ReservationServiceTests`
 is most likely the most interesting one.
 It contains logic that test all various combinations
 of valid, invalid and discount options

-**You will notice that instead of passing a sequence I am passing the `Showing` id**
+**You will notice that instead of passing a sequence I am passing the `Showing` id.
+This is due to my attempt to working with the various objects with their IDs and
+treating them as database records**

 Another good one is the `ScheduleServiceTests`, as it shows how the scheduling is created.